balazssk/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

 > Available: Liferay DXP/Portal 7.4+

 With Liferay Objects, you can define actions that are triggered under specified conditions.
-When an action is active, Liferay listens for when an Object's data is added, deleted, or removed and then performs the set action.
+When an action is active, Liferay listens for when an Object's data is added, deleted, or updated and then performs the set action.

 ```{important}
 Currently, Actions only supports triggering *webhooks* that deliver a payload to an exernal source to sync and process data.